-Given that we are spending our days talking with organisations about their wellbeing plans for 2020, now is an opportune time to share some expert insights that we have gained from planning and delivering wellness calendars for the many organisations and buildings that we consult.
+Given that we are spending our days talking with organisations about their wellbeing plans for 2020, now seems like an opportune time to share some insights into how you can plan and deliver your organisations wellness calendar.
 More to the point, insights into how to actually make these programmes exciting, motivating and effective to ensure your staff or tenants want to participate and improve the wellness culture in your workplace.

 1. TIMING & CONTEXT IS EVERYTHING

-One of the most sought-after and rewarding health initiatives that we deliver are skin cancer checks for employees and tenants in a range of settings – and the upsides to detecting a serious melanoma or skin lesion are literally life-changing for the people involved.
-However, engagement of participants in skin cancer checks can vary significantly for a range of reasons, and a seemingly-obvious variable to get right is delivering skin checks at a time of the year when employees actually see the sun.
-The same goes for any part of a wellness calendar – matching your wellness initiative with the appropriate time of the year will increase participation, and creating monthly or quarterly wellbeing themes can keep the message relevant and in context for your employees.
+One of the most sought-after and rewarding health initiatives that we deliver are skin cancer checks for employees and tenants in a range of settings.
+This one is so exciting because the upsides to detecting a serious melanoma or skin lesion are literally life-changing for the people involved, and the tests are so simple to administer with the right training and qualifications.
+However, engagement of participants in skin cancer checks can vary significantly for a range of reasons, and a seemingly obvious variable to get right is delivering skin checks at a time of the year when employees actually see the sun.
+The same goes for any part of a wellness calendar.
+Matching your wellness initiative with the appropriate time of the year will increase participation.
+As well as assist in creating monthly or quarterly wellbeing themes that keep the message relevant and contextual for your employees.

 2. FUN FACTOR!

-Wellness Calendars will often involve a mix of staple health initiatives such as flu vaccinations and health checks, and some more stimulating and educational items such as wellness seminars, exercise or meditation classes and expos.
-Throwing in some fun and innovative ideas is crucial in getting the attention of your staff or tenants to consider participating in the first place.
-Consider balancing or prefixing the “standard fixtures” of your programme with some ideas from left field – such as pedal-powered smoothie makers, foyer Zumba classes, tai-chi (like the picture, overlooking the Sydney Harbour Bridge from Ernst & Young’s Sydney HQ adds a unique backdrop!), health skill tester challenges, employee manicures, table tennis competitions and anything you can think of that gets people involved!
+Wellness Calendars will often involve a mix of staple health initiatives such as flu vaccinations and health checks.
+But they should also involve some more stimulating and educational items such as wellness seminars, exercise or meditation classes and expos.
+Throwing in some fun and innovative ideas is crucial in capturing the attention of your staff and keeping them engaged.
+Consider balancing or prefixing the “standard fixtures” of your programme with some ideas from left field – such as pedal-powered smoothie makers, foyer Zumba classes, tai-chi, health skill tester challenges, employee manicures, table tennis competitions and anything you can think of that gets people involved!

 3. TECH FACTOR